-Welcome to the DoItYourselfRV’s RV Buyers Guide.
-This guide is intended to be a ” how to buy an rv” resource for a RV newcomer or someone who hasn’t been through the process in a several years.
-I feel there is a shortage of unbiased (and thorough) resources available to sort out the principles of RV buying.
+Welcome to the DoItYourselfRV’s RV Buyer’s Guide.
+This guide is intended to be a ” how to buy an rv” resource for an RV newcomer or someone who hasn’t been through the process in several years.
+I feel there’s a shortage of unbiased (and thorough) resources available to sort out the principles of RV buying.

-“Its like buying a car, only harder”
+“It’s like buying a car, only harder”

-Harder in the sense that for most people this will be the second to third biggest purchase in their life after their home and car.
+Harder in the sense that for most people this will be the second to third biggest purchase in their life, after their home and car.
 Even more than the house in some cases!
-Regardless of the type or price of the RV there are other considerations that are not always unique to RV’s but certainly need to be considered.
+Regardless of the type or price of the RV, there are other considerations that are not always unique to RV’s but certainly need to be considered.

 - Fuel/Oil – The RV world is still waiting on a Prius motorhome.
 Until then expect to get fuel economy between 8-20 MPG depending on the RV you choose.

-- Towing – If you will be towing either your RV or a vehicle behind your motorhome you need to consider if you have the vehicle or equipment to do so.
+- Towing – If you will be towing either your RV or a vehicle behind your motorhome, you need to consider if you have the vehicle or equipment to do so.

 - Meals – Will you have the option of making meals in your RV or will you have to eat out on your trips?

-- Connectivity – Mobile Internet (Our Guide), Wifi Booster, GPS, Satellite TV, Netflix etc. Are you interested in having these perks on the road?
+- Connectivity – Mobile Internet (Our Guide), WiFi Booster, GPS, Satellite TV, Netflix etc. Are you interested in having these perks on the road?